iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 ## Notes
-The "chr" in the chromosome column in the input bam file needs to be there.
-Otherwise, identifyDistal3UTR will product an empty output file.
-The check for leading 'chr' in the chromosome column is done under PREPROCESSING step.
-If no leading chr is detected, it'll be added.
+- When running differential, as clarified with APAtrap author, Dr. Congting Ye, predictAPA step requires that

 ## Author contact
-If you have any question or comment about APAtrap, please contact with Dr. Conting Ye (yec@xmu.edu.cn).
+If you have any question or comment about APAtrap, please contact with Dr. Congting Ye (yec@xmu.edu.cn).